Bicycling Tour France: Normandy & Brittany | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-Today’s ride traces the beautifully rugged Brittany coast.
+Today’s ride follows the beautifully rugged Brittany coast.
 Your first stop is the Jacques Cartier Manor House.
-In 1534, Cartier crossed the Atlantic and sailed up the St. Lawrence River as far as modern-day Montreal.
-After these explorations and naming the land Canada, he settled in this manor house situated between Saint-Malo and Cancale.
-Enjoy a visit and short film about this native Breton.
+In 1534, Cartier crossed the Atlantic and sailed up the St. Lawrence River as far as present-day Montreal.
+After his explorations—and after naming the land “Canada”—he settled in this manor house, located between Saint-Malo and Cancale.
+Enjoy a visit and a short film about this native Breton explorer.

-Later, you’ll cycle along the coast, admiring sweeping views from Pointe du Grouin before continuing to the picturesque fishing port of Cancale, known for its superior huîtres, or oysters.
-King Louis XIV was reportedly so enamored of these particular bivalves that he had fresh oysters brought daily from Cancale to Versailles.
-You’ll have the opportunity to taste them for yourself, elbow to elbow with locals, during a visit to an oyster market.
+Continue cycling along the coast, taking in sweeping views from Pointe du Grouin before arriving in the picturesque fishing port of Cancale, renowned for its exceptional huîtres, or oysters.
+King Louis XIV was reportedly so fond of these local delicacies that he had them delivered daily from Cancale to Versailles.
+During a visit to the oyster market, you’ll have the chance to sample them yourself, shoulder to shoulder with the locals.

-After lunch on your own, loop back to Saint-Malo on another scenic route.
-Explore St-Malo or relax in the hotel’s Aquatonic Course.
+After lunch on your own, loop back to Saint-Malo via another scenic route.
+Spend the remainder of the afternoon exploring Saint-Malo or unwinding in the hotel’s Aquatonic Course.

-Later, regroup for an aperitif at the hotel before a stroll to a local restaurant for a special farewell dinner.
+This evening, gather for an apéritif at the hotel before a special farewell dinner.

 Today's Ride Choices